Gordon Welchman: Bletchley Park

 The Diagonal Board enabled the bombe to solve the Enigma plugboard setting separately from the wheel setting.
 This reduced the time required to find the complete setting from days to hours.

 As head of Hut Six, Welchman was also closely involved in other work which yielded breaks into Enigma by taking advantage of German operational weaknesses and lapses.
 These were quite extensive, and Welchman's experience in this area informed his later work on making communications secure.
 His team of young women included Ethel Houston, who would later become the first woman to be made senior partner at a Scottish law firm.

-Welchman left Hut Six in 1943, to become Assistant Director for Mechanization.
+Welchman left Hut Six in 1943, to become Assistant Director for Mechanisation.
 His responsibilities in this post included the construction, deployment, and operation of additional bombes.
 By the end of the war, hundreds of bombes were in use at BP and satellite locations.
 Welchman had responsibility for cryptographic liaison with the US, which constructed and used additional bombes.
 He was responsible for making sure that the British and American bombes were not wastefully working on the same keys, and that all solutions by one group were reported to the other group.

 His main interest at this time was the development of similar machines for attacking more advanced German ciphers, such as the Geheimschreiber.
-Welchman was sent to America on the Queen Mary in February 1944, and was allocated to the “captain’s table”’along with the film producer Alexander Korda and a British cabinet minister, who seemed to resent his presence at the top table as he “didn’t seem to be doing anything important.”
-When they reached New York and a broadcast ammouncement was made “Will Mr Alexander Korda and Mr Gordon Welchman please disembark” Welchman saw the “look of amazement” on the minister’s face!
+Welchman was sent to America on the Queen Mary in February 1944, and was allocated to the “captain’s table” along with the film producer Alexander Korda and a British cabinet minister, who seemed to resent his presence at the top table as he “didn’t seem to be doing anything important.”
+When they reached New York and a broadcast announcement was made “Will Mr Alexander Korda and Mr Gordon Welchman please disembark” Welchman saw the “look of amazement” on the minister’s face!

 Welchman was awarded the OBE in the 1944 King's Birthday Honours list.
-The London Gazette described him as William Gordon Welchman, Esq., Employed in a Department of the Foreign Office.
+The London Gazette described him as "William Gordon Welchman, Esq., Employed in a Department of the Foreign Office".